DraqzzIQ/K-Editor/README.md

-# Qt Code Editor Widget
+# K-Editor
-It's a widget for editing/viewing code.
+It's a QWidget and QQmlComponent for editing/viewing code.

 This project uses a resource named `qcodeeditor_resources.qrc`.
 The main application must not use a resource file with the same name.

-(It's not a project from a Qt example.)
+(Project is based on QCodeEditor)

 ## Requirements
 0. C++11 featured compiler.
-0. Qt 5.
+0. Qt 6.

 ## Abilities
 1. Auto parentheses.